gjrichter/viz/COVID-19/pages/readme.md

 ## CODID-19 - CSSE

-## Visualizations of data from the Johns Hopkins CSSE COVID-19 repository on GitHub
+## New cases, week by week, from January 2020 to now

 Visualization of actual data from the COVID-19 data repository on GitHub maintained by the Johns Hopkins University.